 Experience the finest speakers in the arts and humanities with digital HD projection, and an enhanced sound system for the hearing impaired.

-APRIL 30: Due to the popularity of this year’s ILS series and advance member series ticket sales – the Museum has sold-out its primary Holmes Great Hall venue.
-We are now offering to members a discounted series price for the simulcast seatings in the Leonhardt Auditorium.
+Due to the popularity of this year’s ILS series and advance member series ticket sales – the Museum has sold-out its primary Holmes Great Hall venue.
+We are now offering individual tickets for the simulcast seatings in the Leonhardt Auditorium.
 Attendees will enjoy the same lecture and still have the opportunity to meet the speakers after each of their presentations.

 Not a member yet?
 Click here to join now and reserve your series tickets today!

 Fakes, Forgeries, and the Art of Deception

 Art fraud expert Colette Loll will lift the veil on some of the most prolific forgers, exposing their infamous legacies and analyzing how their talent, charm and audacity beguiled the art world.
 She will highlight a few of the more infamous works, explaining how they fooled the experts that validated them and why each poses a unique threat to cultural heritage.
 She will also provide several case studies from her own experience investigating art fraud, detailing how forensic science plays a role in the analysis.